 - 2. Remove the offending printer destination from the LP scheduler, and then register it again.
 Before you can do this you will either have to cancel any print requests going to the printer or move them to another print destination (if you have more than one).
 See the sections describing the cancel and lpmove commands in Chapter 5 for instructions on cancelling or moving print requests.
 See Chapter 3 for the procedures for removing and registering printers. - 3.
 As an absolute last resort, reset the LP queue, as described in Section 3.4.

 Appendix A: Manual Pages

-These tables contain lists of manual pages for software provided with the Laser Printer Driver option.
-They summarize the function of each manual entry.
-The manual pages are located in the UNIX Programmer's Manual, Volume IB behind the "Laser Printer Option" tab.
+These tables contain lists of manual pages for software provided with the Color Printer Controller option.
+The manual pages are located in the UNIX Programmer's Manual, Volume IB behind the "Color Printer Option" tab.